June 15, 2021

 CELEBRATION OF LIFE: It is just incredible to be in this place/space again celebrating the life of my late mentor and teacher, Prof. Gregg I. Hanson.
 The last time I was in this room, Prof. Hanson was on fire getting his wind ensemble to connect with Maslanka's Symphony No. 2 for his final concert.
 Yesterday, in a moment of "full circle," I was nearly brought to tears just standing on the podium as I prepare to conduct that very work, in his honor.

 What is even more special is watching Prof. Hanson's former students (Prof. Chad Shoopman, Dr. Kevin Holzman, and Maestro Li) who happen to be friends and colleagues in the profession (and who are also all INCREDIBLE in their own right) take the stage one after the other, while bringing Prof. Hanson to the stage...it was powerful.
-Grateful to Dr. Chad Nicholson (Univ.
-Arizona Director of Bands) for the invitation to be a part of this celebration.
+Grateful to Dr. Chad Nicholson (Univ. of Arizona Director of Bands) for the invitation to be a part of this celebration.

 I'm looking forward to spending a little more time here and looking forward to saying goodbye to my teacher, in a way that I am blessed to have the opportunity.
 Prof. Gregg Hanson WILL be in the room tomorrow during this concert, I saw him in rehearsal yesterday through his former students, and all I could do was smile (tear).
 I could also hear him asking me in a very direct way, about my tempo selection! (he is still coaching/teaching me).
 This one is for you, my dear Professor. #shapingphrases